adambard/learnxinyminutes-docs/bash.html.markdown

 esac

 # for loops iterate for as many arguments given:
-# The contents of $VARIABLE is printed three times.
+# The contents of $Variable is printed three times.
-for VARIABLE in {1..3}
+for Variable in {1..3}
 do
-    echo "$VARIABLE"
+    echo "$Variable"
 done

 # Or write it the "traditional for loop" way: